gvwilson/thirdbit/_posts/2022/2022-07-09-poynting-collector.md

 > Get a Poynting collector and feed it back into your spin condenser.

 It was an interesting idea that sent me down a couple of rabbit holes.
-(For example, it turns out there's a thriving market in Soviet-era industrial supplies in Ecuador…) By March 2021 I was far enough along to say:
+(For example, it turns out there's a thriving mail-order market in Soviet-era industrial supplies in Ecuador…) By March 2021 I was far enough along to say:

 > Beam alignment still isn't phase-neutral